Main Theme Of This Day

 Who won the gold medal during her 1st time in LSM?

 Lousia Aldrich-Blake won the gold medal for surgery during her 1st time in the LSM.
-In 1894, she was also completing his graduation in Doctor of Medicine with 1st class honors.
+In 1894, she was also completing her graduation in Doctor of Medicine with 1st class honors.

 Who was the 1st woman to awarded the masters in surgery?